freeCodeCamp/guide/pages/docs/javascript/construct-javascript-objects-with-functions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Construct JavaScript Objects with Functions"
+title: "Construct JavaScript Objects with Functions"
+parent: "javascript"
 ---

 Using constructors it is easy to create new objects using a blueprint or constructor.
 The declaration syntax is a little different but still easy to remember.